Autodesk & LA28 Games | Official Design & Make Platform

 In 2019, the Autodesk Research team explored how the use of generative design and adaptive reuse could change the game for Olympic host cities.
 Now, five years later, we are helping make it a reality, meeting both the short-term needs of the LA28 Games, as well as the long-term needs of Los Angeles.

-Autodesk's Design and Make Platform includes three industry clouds, Forma, Fusion, and Flow, that connect data, utilise AI-powered insights and automations, and help deliver business outcomes faster.

-In the summer of 2028, Los Angeles will welcome the world for the LA28 Olympic and Paralympic Games.
-The LA28 Games are organised by LA28, an independent, non-profit, private organisation that partners with private and public entities to deliver the Games.

-Over the next four years, Autodesk’s software will support LA28’s more than $1 billion temporary overlay and construction plan.
+Over the next four years, Autodesk’s software will support LA28’s more than $1 billion temporary overlay and construction plan (US Site).
 LA28 will use Autodesk’s software, including Autodesk Construction Cloud, as a central tool to facilitate better collaboration with thousands of critical stakeholders on the design, development, and ultimate delivery of the venues.

 LA28 will use Autodesk software and Building Information Modeling (BIM) tools to bring to life an ambitious venue plan, and Autodesk will provide consultative support to help LA28 meet their delivery and sustainability plan.